mrw007/angular-seed-project/README.md

 The project is intended to be developed in a docker environment, so it is recommended to install version 20 or higher [Docker](https://www.docker.com/community-edition) version.

-The dockerized project have dependencies that require Node 14, NPM 6 or higher [NodeJS](https://nodejs.org/en/).
+The dockerized project have dependencies that require Node 14, NPM 6 or higher [NodeJS](https://nodejs.org/en/) version.

 ## 🚧 Installation